FAQs

 Adams & Carwardine, 1990

 All our delegates hold positions of great responsibility and are subject to a good deal of professional oversight within their organisations.
 This means that they are honest, professional people who need to respond to their adversaries’ malign activities in creative, yet transparent and accountable ways.
-The Artifice System supports the design of deceptive action within cross-discipline collaborative environments.
+The Artifice System for Deceptive Thinking supports the design of deceptive action within cross-discipline collaborative environments.
 Our tools help communicate and explain operational courses of action that rely on guile and cunning.
 They provide intellectual rigour and transparency that supports risk management and the justification for operational resources.
 If you can identify your role against any of these criteria we’d like to invite you to find out more about our programmes.

 What support materials are provided on the course?